aleinei/merchentclient/README.md

 to-do

-print a receipt, invoice , or both col width to be changed
+print a receipt, invoice , or both\n col width to be changed\n add settings by ctrl+s